Skip to main content

 Research Professor of Psychology

-Lappin conducts research on human visual perception: How does knowledge of the surrounding world_solid objects and meaningful events in 3D spaces_derive from patterns of light on the eyes?
+Lappin conducts research on human visual perception: How does knowledge of the surrounding world, solid objects and meaningful events in 3D spaces, derive from optical patterns on the eyes?
 Current R&D: Quantifying the channel capacity of conscious visual recognition of salient information.

 Lab Website